Skip to content

 Comment

-This exercise completes spinal mobilization by including the cervical spine.
+This exercise concludes the mobilization of the spine by including the cervical spine.